fuzzdotnet/Vaquita-iOS/README.md

-# Vaquita Watch App
+# Vaquita iOS App

-An interactive WatchOS application to raise awareness about the critically endangered vaquita porpoise, with fewer than 10 individuals remaining in the wild.
+An interactive iOS application to raise awareness about the critically endangered vaquita porpoise, with fewer than 10 individuals remaining in the wild.

 ## Features

-- Interactive vaquita avatar that you can customize and adopt on your Apple Watch
+- Interactive vaquita avatar that you can customize and adopt
 - Educational content about vaquitas and their conservation status
 - Engaging animations and visual effects
 - Virtual adoption system to support conservation efforts

 ## Project Structure

-- Located within the `VaquitaWatch/` directory.
+- Main application code is likely within the `VaquitaWatch/` directory (despite the name, it targets iOS).
 - SwiftUI-based interface
 - MVVM architecture (`Models/`, `Views/`, `ViewModels/` directories)
 - Uses environment objects for state management